p-chandler/restaurant-loyalty-app/docs/project-description.md

 3. **Future-Proof Architecture**: The application can evolve with Polkadot's developing cross-chain capabilities.
 4. **Specialized Functionality**: As more parachains launch with specialized functionality, the application can integrate with them.
 5. **Governance Participation**: The potential for participation in Polkadot's on-chain governance system.
+6. **NFT Interoperability**: Potential for NFTs to be used across different parachains in the Polkadot ecosystem.

 ## Conclusion